Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 The 2020 Vancouver Dragon Boat Festival was going to take place in June like it usually does, but it was postponed and then eventually cancelled because of COVID-19.

-In years that the event takes place normally, on the Saturday and Sunday the dragon boat races start at around 8:00 am and continue for much of each day, the beer garden opens at 10:00 am, and the live entertainment on The Peak Main Stage also starts at around 10:00 am.
+On the Saturday and Sunday the dragon boat races start at around 9:00 am and continue for much of each day.
+The beer garden opens at about noon and the live entertainment on the TD Main Stage also starts at around the same time.

 Dragon Boat Racing Base in False Creek